-The Floating Shape Workshop is a children's animation workshop ran by Mark Neeley, a Cincinnati-based artist-educator.
-As a mobile extension of an animation workshop class that Mark teaches at a local private school, Floating Shape is a traveling workshop designed to make the magic of animation accessible to all.
+Floating Shape Workshop is a children's animation workshop ran by Mark Neeley, a Cincinnati-based artist/educator.
+As a mobile extension of an animation workshop class that Mark teaches at a local school, FSW is a traveling workshop designed to make the magic of animation accessible to all.

-Workshops can range from a single hour/day to multi-week sessions.
-FSW had held workshops at libraries, festivals, summer camps, art galleries, private events, and various other venues and creative spaces.
+Workshops can range from a single day to multi-week sessions.
+FSW has held workshops at community-oriented venues such as libraries, festivals, art galleries & museums, summer camps, private events, and various other creative spaces.
+We go about anywhere!

 In the workshop, children learn and engage in the art of the moving image.
-Beginning projects are camera-less animation, such as the creation flipbooks and zoetropes.
-Eventually (depending on the length of the class), they will make their own short stop motion films using a medium of their choosing (paper, clay, cutouts, puppets).
-All materials (including a quality, accessible animation program and camera for filming) are provided.
-Children are encouraged to animate any kind of film that they want, with instruction and tips/tricks provided to achieve their desired result.
+Camera-less animation projects include the making of flipbooks and zoetropes.
+In longer workshops, children will experiment with different methods of film animation (drawn, clay, cutouts, puppets) and create their own short films.
+All materials (including a quality, accessible animation program) are provided.
+Children are encouraged to animate any kind of film that they want, with basic instruction and tips/tricks provided to achieve their desired result.

 Additionally, there are many educational elements to the workshop along the way.
-For example, each session begins with a viewing of various, international cartoon shorts from the world!
+For example, each session begins with a viewing of various, international cartoons from the world for inspiration.

-An ASIFA member and lifelong celebrator of animation as an artform, Mark came up with the idea of the FSW due to a lack similar options when he was growing up.
+An ASIFA member and lifelong enthusiast of animation as an artform, Mark came up with the idea of the FSW due to a lack similar options when he was young.
 Instead, he spent a lot of time experimenting with animation through a variety of DIY, homemade methods.
-The idea is that most children love cartoons, and a lot of them are interested in making their own, but might not have access to the materials, funding, and/or education.
-Combining newer, accessible technologies with old, traditional techniques, the FSW sets out to be the a fun educational environment that celebrates animation in both an individual and collaborative environment.
+The idea is that most children love cartoons, and a lot of them are interested in making their own, but might not have access to the materials, education, and/or funding.
+Combining newer, accessible technologies with old, traditional techniques, FSW sets out to be a fun educational environment that celebrates animation in both an individual and collaborative environment.

-If you are interested in having Floating Shape for an event or summer camp, please use the "contact" form at the top of this page or e-mail email@example.com
+If you are interested in hosting Floating Shape for an event (public or private) or summer camp, please use the "contact" form at the top of this page or e-mail: firstname.lastname@example.org

 Below, see a gallery of various workshops in action.